yhmtmt/aws/README.md

 ## Executing aws
 "aws" can be executed with some options.

-    "-port <port number> "
+    -port <port number>

 specifies the number of command waiting port. (default 20000)

-    "-wpath <path>"
+    -wpath <path>

 specifies the path to the working directory. aws uses relative paths from the path to find files specified.
 This keeps the compatibility between Linux and Windows.(default working path aws executed)

-    "-tzone <minute>"
+    -tzone <minute>

 specifies time zone in minute.
 For example, UTC+9 is 540. aws uses UTC time inside the kernel, but the filters often do not.
 Therefore, aws provides time zone setting to provide local time for each filter.  (default 540)

 ## Building filter graph
 You need to build filter graph for your specific application.
 Filter graphs are composed by  filters and channels.
 All filters have input and output channels to transfer data from or to other filters.